ssdug/2013-April-Florey/README.md

 2013-April-Florey
 =================

-Presentation Materials for NHibernate presentation.
+Presentation Materials for Nhibernate, and things I learned while learning Nhibernate with Jay Florey.